Lady Sarah McCorquodale: Charles, Prince of Wales

-Friends
+George Grant huntmaster incident

-In 2018, Lady Sarah spoke publicly in support of George Grant, an employee of Belvoir Hunt whom she had known for 27 years, after he assaulted two hunt monitors.
+In 2018, Lady Sarah spoke publicly in support of George Grant, an employee of the Belvoir Hunt whom she had known for 27 years, after he assaulted two hunt monitors.
 Grant, along with his son and other men, assaulted the hunt monitors who were affiliated with the League Against Cruel Sports.
 Lady Sarah, who served as joint master of the Belvoir Hunt, claimed that Grant's actions were out of character.

+Health

+In September 2025, McCorquodale was hospitalised after a fall while horse riding.